Unhealthy Pandemic Habits

 Coping with COVID correctly requires lots of introspection and facing an ugly truth: we’re more unwell than we think.

 We're physically unwell, with numerous "preexisting conditions" that are mostly preventable (obesity, Type II diabetes, some cardiovascular disease).

 We're nutritionally unwell.
 As I pointed out in my blog, low Vitamin D is something that shouldn't be an issue; it's been known for some time now that we're sub-optimal levels.
 We look to supplements to boost our immune health, but so many of us don't do the real work that will help us far beyond supplements (that I love so much!).

 We're mentally unwell.
 Stress, anxiety, depression.
-We've helped with "Coping with COVID" on my Youtube channel.
+We've helped with my "Coping with COVID" podcasts.
 America should look to meditation and mindfulness while building a positive association/stigma with talk therapy.

 We're emotionally unwell.
 We don't see how we're manipulated by the media we watch.
 We don't see how easily we fall for bias and BS.
 We embrace defense mechanisms tightly, causing us to fight with each other while true conspiracies and crimes take place in broad daylight that we ignore.